List of EastEnders characters introduced in 2022: Nina Gupta

-Nina Gupta, played by Hersha Verity, made her first appearance on 10 February and departed on 9 November.
+Doctor Nina Gupta, played by Hersha Verity, made her first appearance on 10 February and departed on 9 November.
 She is a doctor who tends to Kheerat Panesar (Jaz Deol) when he suffers food poisoning after eating a sandwich that he bought from Stacey's Baps.
 She reappears when Stacey Slater (Lacey Turner) brings her mother Jean (Gillian Wright) to a doctors appointment when she is convinced that Jean is having a manic episode.
-After Suki Panesar (Balvinder Sopal) buys a doctor's surgery, she hires Nina to run it alongside her daughter, Ash Panesar (Gurlaine Kaur Garcha).
+After Suki Panesar (Balvinder Sopal) buys a doctor's surgery, she hires Nina to run it alongside daughter Ash Panesar (Gurlaine Kaur Garcha).

 Verity was keen to portray Nina since she liked her characterisation, specifically noting her "complete confidence, no fear of failure, goes after what she wants."
 Hinting at the future of her character, Verity told Digital Spy: "There is a lot more to her that is slowly starting to unfold.
 She has a few wants and goals of her own that go far beyond the surgery.
 So I am excited for that to unfold!"
 She was also intrigued by Nina's connection to the Panesar family.
 She opined that Ash is a great character due to being emotional and reactive while also being feisty and speaking her mind.
 Verity hoped that Nina would form a long-term friendship with Ash.

 On being cast on the soap, she said: "There is nothing like this kind of experience, it's so iconic.
 Just a part of British culture, so it's exciting, but that can be quite nerve-wracking!
 When I was walking through the corridors and saw the pictures on the wall, I felt a real sense of history.
 It just felt like I was part of something very special.
 You are stepping into history.
 It is a really nice place to experience being an actor."
 Verity's father would not allow her to watch EastEnders as a child so she found it amusing to be cast on the soap.
 Walking onto the set for the first time was an exciting experience for her due to being early in her acting career; it led her to "just take a moment and [be] so grateful to have this experience".